daniCh8/road-segmentation-eth-cil-2020/README.md

 ```

 Note that the models checkpoints are stored as numpy files.
 Indeed, we're not actually storing `keras`' checkpoints, but the weights of the networks.
 This is done to speed-up both the saving and the loading model phases.
 A model saved this way can be loaded by creating a new `NNet` class, with parameters `net_type` equals to the type of network we want to load and `load_weights` equals to the path where the weights file of such model are stored.

+## Requirements

+External dependencies are listed in the [setup](/src/setup.py) file, along with their versions.